The research findings will lead to different kinds of research products, in both digital and printed formats.

 F. Finocchiaro, The ‘Vindobona-Collection’ of the Universal Edition, “Music and the Moving Image”, IX n.
 3, Fall 2016, pp. 38–56.

-F. Finocchiaro – H. Engelke, Arias and Ensembles in the Film Adaptations of Operas: a Case Study in Silent and Early Sound Cinema, Musical Moments Conference, Salzburg [March 8–10, 2018
+F. Finocchiaro, Arias and Ensembles in the Film Adaptations of Operas: Some Preliminary Reflections, Musical Moments Conference, University of Salzburg, March 8–10, 2018

 F. Finocchiaro, “Im Anfang war der Rhythmus”.
-Aesthetic Abstractions in the Film Music Composition of the 1920s, 17th International Music Theory Conference, Vilnius [November 8–10, 2017]
+Aesthetic Abstractions in the Film Music Composition of the 1920s, 17th International Music Theory Conference, Vilnius, November 8–10, 2017